wiperawa/yii2-gallery/README.md

 image will be resized CLIENT side (in browser).
 Userful thing, so dont overload the server.
  (For more details check our [kartik/file-input](https://plugins.krajee.com/file-input/plugin-options#resizeImage)

-Finally, you can set your own icons. (iconDelete, iconEdit, IconCrop). default is glyphicons.
+Finally, you can set your own icons if you use different icons framework (iconDelete, iconEdit, IconCrop). default is glyphicons.
 ```php

 <?=\wiperawa\gallery\widgets\Gallery::widget(